Understanding SQL Injection

 Defenses in the Network

-Intrusion Protection System Signatures
+Intrusion Prevention System Signatures

-In certain situations, it may be possible to detect and prevent SQL injection attacks using an Intrusion Prevention System (IPS).
+In certain situations, it may be possible to detect and prevent SQL injection attacks using an intrusion prevention system (IPS).
 For an IPS to be effective, it must have visibility into the traffic of the application.
 For applications that use end-to-end encryption with HTTPS (for example, applications that use HTTPS without termination or acceleration at an intermediate network device), an IPS cannot identify traffic with characteristics of a SQL injection attack.

 The Cisco Intrusion Prevention System solution currently contains the following signatures that may indicate the presence of a SQL injection attack.
-This information is updated as of the S349 Cisco IPS signature update release.
+This information is updated as of the S702 Cisco IPS signature update release.

 Table 1.
 SQL Injection-Related Cisco IPS Signatures